rohanjoshi3958/subwayfinder/README.md

 - **Click "Show Nearby Stations"** to find MBTA subway stations within 1.25 miles of the pinned location
 - **Station markers** appear on the map with distance information in miles and accessibility details
 - **Station sidebar** shows a list of nearby stations with distances and features
+- **Documentation link** in the top center provides quick access to MBTA API documentation

 ## MBTA API Integration